 If your omelette cracks, use a spatula to push it back together.
 If it won’t stay together, hide the crack with some of the cooked mushrooms and more fresh herbs, and enjoy it anyway!

 Want to practice rolling an omelette with an easier-to-fold, non-filled omelette?
 Try this masala omelette.

-- 4 oz mushrooms, such as oyster, shiitake, crimini, or white button
+- 4 ounces mushrooms, such as oyster, shiitake, crimini, or white button

 - 2 cloves garlic, finely diced

-- 1 TB diced chives, divided Or swap other fresh herbs, such as fresh thyme or parsley.
+- 1 tablespoon diced chives, divided Or swap other fresh herbs, such as fresh thyme or parsley.
 For strongly flavored herbs (like rosemary), use about half the amount listed.

 - 2 eggs

 - 1 ounce whole milk